plgagne/Game-Boy-Essentials/drafts/Hatris.md

 |*Tetris DX*||||
 |*Tetris 4D*||||

 This list is not exhaustive and final; it's only meant to illustrate my point.
 What is my point?
 That Tetris suffered under Elorg.
-They licensed the name, and paid little attention to what the licensees were doing.
-Games like *Super Tetris* did not include any sort of way to play vanilla *Tetris*.
-A classic mode, so to speak.
-And while players have always enjoyed improvements on the classic formula and variants that spiced things up, there is a fundamental quality with the original version of the game.
-Introducing bombs or weirdly shaped blocks changes the nature of Tetris.
-It makes it into something else, and if you just want regular *Tetris*, a game like *Super Tetris* on PC and Macintosh is unsatisfying.

 Bullet-Proof Software was clearly doing the right thing with the license, being Henk Rogers company.
 Their titles, the *Tetris 2 + Bombliss* series, always had a classic mode **alongside** their reinventions of the classic game.
 Unfortunately, their license was limited to Japan, with the worst licensee to disregard player expectations an unlikely culprit.